The Fire Sacrifices and Offerings of Israel – The Trespass Offering

 The New Testament views all the old covenant sacrifices as types of the death of Christ.
-That is, the five sacrifices bring out different aspects and significance of His one sacrificial death on the cross.
+The five sacrifices bring out different aspects and significance of His one sacrificial death on the cross.
 Lambs sacrificed every morning and evening were the most typical victim, so Jesus is called ‘the Lamb of God, who takes away the sin of the world’ (John 1:29).
-Indeed he died at the time of the evening sacrifice.
+Indeed, he died at the time of the evening sacrifice.
 (3)

 The Trespass Offering (Leviticus 5:14-6:7)

-The emphasis of this offering is on the practice of sin (i.e., sins) rather than the sin itself.
-The Sin Offering focuses on the sin itself; however, the Trespass Offering focused on the practice of sin with the emphasis on the harmful effects of sin upon others.
+This offering emphasizes the practice of sin (i.e., sins) rather than the sin itself.
+The Sin Offering focuses on the sin itself; however, the Trespass Offering focuses on the practice of sin, emphasizing the harmful effects of sin upon others.
 Therefore, this offering requires confession, compensation, and restitution for the wrong done.
 It was an expiation, making amends, reparation, or atonement of trespass claims of both God and man.
 (6) Consequently, the Book of Leviticus discussed this offering in two parts: first, sins or trespasses against God (Leviticus 5:14-19); and secondly, trespasses against man (Leviticus 6:1-7).

 This offering was required when one committed a violation, a maal.
 This was an act of misappropriation, a denial to either God or man of his rightful due.
 It was an offense that caused damage or loss that may have been either unintentional or intentional.